aws-samples/amazon-neptune-samples/README.md

 #### Visualize data in Amazon Neptune using VIS.js library
 This [GitHub lab](gremlin/visjs-neptune) will take you through hands-on excercise of visualizing graph data in Amazon Neptune using VIS.js library.
 Amazon Neptune is a fast, reliable, fully-managed graph database service available from AWS.
 With Amazon Neptune you can use open source and popular graph query languages such as Apache TinkerPop Gremlin for property graph databases or SPARQL for W3C RDF model graph databases.

+#### Property Graph Data Models

+These [examples](gremlin/property-graph-data-modelling) demonstrate a "working backwards" approach to designing and implementing an application graph data model and queries based on a backlog of use cases.

+The design process here is shown in "slow motion", with each use case triggering a revision to the data model, the introduction of new queries, and updates to existing queries.
+In many real-world design sessions you would compress these activities and address several use cases at once, converging on a model more immediately.
+The intention here is to unpack the iterative and evolutionary nature of the many modelling processes that often complete in the "blink of an eye".

 #### ETL Process for Transforming and Loading Data Into Amazon Neptune
 The following [lab](gremlin/etl-from-relational-model) uses the open [IMDB dataset](https://www.imdb.com/interfaces/).
 This is a small subset of the full IMDB.com application.
 With this dataset, we want to develop an application that allows for us to find whether or not an actor or actress is no more than [six degrees separated from the actor Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
 In this example, AWS Glue and Amazon Athena are used to discover and transform the relational model used by IMDB into a graph model that can be loaded into Amazon Neptune.
 This pattern can be used to transform other relational models into graph models for similar purposes.